• Skip to primary navigation

 I like to use a wedge of blue cheese for the first step, and crumble about 4 ounces (the size of this wedge) into the measuring cup before blending.

-I use an immersion blender to blend the ingredients.
+I use an (affiliate link) immersion blender to blend the ingredients.
 Honestly, that type of blender is my go-to kitchen appliance, especially when it comes to combining liquid ingredients.

 Blue cheese crumbles on top of blended ingredients.